drrobotk/drrobotk.github.io/_posts/2024-11-14-quantum-computing-data-engineering.md

 ## Quantum Computing vs. Classical Computing

-In classical computing, the bit is the fundamental unit of information, existing in one of two states: 0 or 1.
+In classical computing, the bit is the fundamental unit of information, existing in one of two states: $0$ or $1$.
 Operations on bits are governed by classical logic gates, which perform deterministic computations.

 Quantum computing leverages the principles of quantum mechanics.
-Its fundamental unit, the **quantum bit** or **qubit**, can exist in a superposition of states, effectively representing both 0 and 1 simultaneously:
+Its fundamental unit, the **quantum bit** or **qubit**, can exist in a superposition of states, effectively representing both $0$ and $1$ simultaneously:

-{% include mathjax.html type="post" %}

 $$
 \begin{aligned}